declan-morris/declanmorris.com/content/blog/ThinkpadNVMEUpgrade/index.md

 ---
-title: Using a 2230 SSD and extender to Upgrade ThinkPad T580 or T480
+title:  SSD in ThinkPad T series - 2230 SSD with extender
-description:
+description: Short guide on how to install an NVME SSD in the WWAN slot in the ThinkPad T series with an extender
 date: 2023-07-17
 draft: false
 tags: